 As a former student of Rhetoric, and an avid satirical news writer and reader myself, I am fascinated by the information literacy issue surrounding fake news.
 Fake news aims to achieve three things: to entertain the reader, to provide commentary on a social or political issue, and to force readers to think critically about the information they consume.
 But what happens when thousands of people are fooled by a fake news article, believing it to be true, despite all the glaring hints?
 Some may say Fake News is a threat to information literacy, but I say, it’s more important now than ever before.
 Fake news is an intelligent, multi-layered form of media that conveys its message while proving its point.
-It’s also developing its own unique rhetorical style, which can be taught and used as a relevant, attention grabbing “evaluate your sources” lesson, addressing ACRL Standard 3.
+It’s also developing its own unique rhetorical style, which can be taught and used as a relevant, attention grabbing “evaluate your sources” lesson.

 I created a 20 minute lesson to teach students how to distinguish between fake and real news headlines.
 My lesson plan includes pre-assessment, active learning, and both formative and summative assessment, and can be slightly shortened or significantly extended to suit various time frames.
 While the introduction draws upon the relevance and difficulty of this skill, humorous examples are used throughout the lesson which maintain student engagement.